This is an updated post

-- Perseverance – youth work can be stressful and upsetting, so it’s important for a youth worker to be able to cope.
+- Perseverance – Youth Work can be stressful and challenging at times, so it’s important for a Youth Worker to remain committed and focused.

 Youth work is not the same as social work.
 To become a youth worker, you need to build specific skills and qualifications that allow you to work with children.
 You’ll need to learn how to identify problems, know how to resolve them and understand the legal and ethical framework in which you’ll operate.

 Open Colleges offers the CHC40413 Certificate IV in Youth Work, which will teach you the knowledge and skills needed to make a real difference in children’s lives.

 Begin a career where you can create a lasting, positive impact in your community and start studying today.